 New side sewer or service drain connections requiring a tee (service connection point) installation onto an existing sewer or storm drain line or structure will be core drilled by City of Seattle workforce, unless otherwise authorized by the Drainage and Wastewater Division (DWD) of Seattle Public Utilities (SPU).
 This requirement applies to side sewer or service drain (lateral) connections from six inches through ten inches in diameter.
 Connections not in this size range and ten inch connections to brick sewers must be performed by the contractor and inspected by SPU during installation.
 Inspection shall be scheduled similarly to scheduling for a core tap, as discussed below.
 Connections authorized to be performed by non-City entities must be inspected and accepted by the City at the permit holder’s expense.
 Unacceptable work will be corrected directly or indirectly by City staff at the expense of the permit holder.

 Expect the center point of the core tap to be set no lower than 30 degrees and not higher than 45 degrees above the springline of the host pipe, regardless of the existence of a side sewer grade release (45 degrees will be the default angle).
 The City owns and maintains the tee and therefore determines the angle of the tee set into the main.
 Proposed laterals must be installed to allow connection to the main at this angle.
 The lateral must still be installed so that minimum depth requirements are maintained, including having the lateral be at least one foot above the crown of the public main when measured at the edge of the right of way (see Seattle Municipal Code 21.16 and its accompanying Director’s Rules).
 Unless prior approval is received from SPU, laterals installed such that they cannot connect at the required angle must be reinstalled at the necessary slope and depth to allow connection to the new tee at the required angle.
-Inspection of the lateral by the Department of Planning and Development (DPD) is still required.
+Inspection of the lateral by the Seattle Department of Construction & Inspections (SDCI) is still required.

 The City reserves the right to determine appropriate placement of service connections relative to field conditions and may refuse to perform the tap at the permit holder’s proposed location.
 Discrepancies may be elevated to the SPU Field Manager for final determination.
 The City reserves the right to demand a capacity check prior to approval for core tapping.